olgaliak/active-learning-detect/audio/audiodetection.md

 ```
 $ sudo apt-get install nvidia-docker2
-$ nvidia-docker run --rm nvidia/cuda nvidia-smi
+$ sudo nvidia-docker run --rm nvidia/cuda nvidia-smi

-*NOTE: A VM restart may be required for packages to be fully installed.

 ```
+> **NOTE**: A VM restart may be required for packages to be fully installed.

 Example output:

 ```